Yiqing-Gu/Language-Interpreter/README.md

 # Language Interpreter

-This is a school project based on given project by Professor J. Garrett Morris.
+This is a school project based on a given language by Professor J. Garrett Morris.

 Haskell is the programming language used in this project.

 Language interpreter can translate a customized language from Professor J. Garrett Morris.